Almir Ajzeraj

-Almir Ajzeraj (born 5 October 1997) is a Kosovan professional footballer who plays as an left midfielder for Kosovan club FC Drita.
+Almir Ajzeraj (born 5 October 1997) is a Kosovan professional footballer who plays as a left midfielder for Kosovan club FC Drita.

 Club career

 Skënderbeu Korçë

 On 23 July 2018, Ajzeraj joined Albanian Superliga side Skënderbeu Korçë, on a four-year contract.
 On 17 August 2018, he made his debut in a 1–0 home win against Partizani Tirana after coming on as a substitute at 73rd minute in place of Nazmi Gripshi.

 Loan at Ballkani

-On 28 January 2019, Ajzeraj joined Football Superleague of Kosovo side Ballkani, on loan until the end of 2018–19 season.
+On 28 January 2019, Ajzeraj joined Kosovo Superleague side Ballkani, on loan until the end of 2018–19 season.
 On 10 February 2019, he made his debut with Ballkani in the quarter-final of 2018–19 Kosovar Cup against Kika after being named in the starting line-up.
 He made his league appearance on 16 February after being named in the starting line-up in a 2–0 home win against Drenica.

 International career

 On 21 March 2017, Ajzeraj received a call-up from Kosovo U21 for a 2019 UEFA European Under-21 Championship qualification match against Republic of Ireland U21 and made his debut after coming on as a substitute at 68th minute in place of Leonard Pllana.